 Natural Home Remedies for Diarrhea

-Start by eating only diets that are transparent, like chicken broth and Jell-O. The broth is a particular right choice; meanwhile, it supplies your body with the water and electrolytes from the salt.
+Start by eating only diets that are transparent, like chicken broth and Jell-O. The broth is a particularly right choice; meanwhile, it supplies your body with water and electrolytes from the salt.
 Stick to these ‘clear diets’ for a day or two.

-Eat yogurt comprising ‘live cultures’ similarly Lactobacillus acidophilus and Bifidobacterium.
+Eat yogurt comprising ‘live cultures’ similar to Lactobacillus acidophilus and Bifidobacterium.
 These aid in restoring appropriate levels of the supportive bacteria in your intestine.

 Drink black tea syrup with sugar.
 The hot water helps with rehydration, and tea contains astringent tannins that help to decrease intestinal irritation.